 What happens when a life insurance application contains bad information?

-Can I claim death benefits if the application was wrong?
+I am a beneficiary – Can I claim death benefits if information on the life insurance application was wrong?

 Wrong Age on Application

 An application with an incorrect age can make it difficult to recover benefits.
 Many insurance policies contain a “misstatement of age provision”.
 A misstatement of age clause states that the insurance company will only pay the amount of benefits that would have been purchased for the premium if the correct age had been provided.